phip1611/generic-tm1637-gpio-driver-rust/README.md

 This was my first time writing a (super simple basic) kind of a device driver.
 As of now I'm not that much experienced with micro controllers.
 After some time I understood how it works by looking at the [data sheet](https://www.mcielectronics.cl/website_MCI/static/documents/Datasheet_TM1637.pdf
 ).
-Have a look into my code.
+Have a look into my code too!
 I tried to make as many comments as possible.

 ## How can I use it?
 My driver/library is not dependent on a specific GPIO interface.